KrishnaPriyanka-Challa/Fleet-Risk-And-Fuel-Efficiency-Analysis-Reducing-Unsafe-Driving-in-U.S.-Trucking/README.md

 * Several drivers have risk scores ≥ 9.0, indicating significant safety concerns.
 Implement targeted coaching and corrective training programs for high-risk drivers (risk ≥ 7.0), with particular focus on speeding control and following distance discipline.

-●  The most common events are over-speeding, lane departure, and unsafe following distance.
-Create specialized training modules and in-cab alerts for these behaviors, reinforcing safe driving habits through real- time feedback and periodic refresher courses.
+* The most common events are over-speeding, lane departure, and unsafe following distance.
+Create specialized training modules and in-cab alerts for these behaviors, reinforcing safe driving habits through real-time feedback and periodic refresher courses.

-●  Ford and Caterpillar have lower associated risk scores and better driver safety metrics.
+* Ford and Caterpillar have lower associated risk scores and better driver safety metrics.
 Prioritize these models for future fleet expansion and allocate higher-risk drivers to safer vehicle types where possible.

-●  Risk and efficiency trends vary by driver and truck model.
+* Risk and efficiency trends vary by driver and truck model.
 Leverage dashboards and normalized driver risk scores to establish internal scoring policies for rewards, insurance negotiations, and timely interventions.

 # Assumptions and Caveats: